Job Interview Tips for Teens

-When you get that first phone call or letter from a potential employer, with the offer of a job interview, it can be one of the most exciting events that a teen will experience, especially as they begin to think about all the ways they are going to enjoy the extra money.
+When your teen receive that first phone call or letter from a potential employer, with the offer of a job interview, it can be one of the most exciting events a young person will experience, especially as they begin to think about all the ways they are going to enjoy the extra money.
 However, an interview is not a guarantee of a job, and teens need to put aside their hopes for new clothing or owning their own car, while they concentrate on doing everything they can to actually get the job!

 How to Make a Good Impression